luckasnix/structured-objects/docs/object-graph.doc.md

 ## keys()

-Returns the keys of the object graph.
+Returns an iterator object that contains the keys of the object graph.

 ## values()

-Returns the values of the object graph.
+Returns an iterator object that contains the values of the object graph.

 ## get()